-Workmen recently dug up a load of old cobbles in St John’s car park in the centre of Glastonbury.
-It was while they were carrying out resurfacing work for Mendip District Council.
-It’s even rumoured that having dug up the old cobbles they were offering them for sale.
+Workmen recently dug up a load of old cobbles in St John’s car park in the centre of Glastonbury, These cobbles were a signpost to Glastonbury’s Medieval past.
+They were carrying out resurfacing work for Mendip District Council at the time and it is even rumoured that having dug up the old cobbles they were offering them for sale.

 You might like to go an take a look in St John’s Car park, out the back of the Tribunal building.
 You will no doubt see the plaque on the wall which reads:

 “The Tribunal, Glastonbury.
 The granite setts to the North of this wall mark the original extent of the garden.
 The holding, including the house,

 ‘Setts’ is another word for cobbles.
 Look directly underneath the plaque and you will see a line of these cobbles, which form a large rectangle going out into the carpark.
 I went to have a look myself.
 Turning my back to the plaque there were lots of pedestrian barriers and some workmen re-laying the cobbles which had, only a few days before, been dug up.

 It’s no big deal I guess, digging up some old cobbles, even if they did illustrate an important feature of Glastonbury’s medieval history.
 And of course they were put back, at least after they had been bought back from wherever they had ended up.
 (Or do I mean brought back?
 I’m always getting confused by that).

 The Tribunal is the earliest surviving building on Glastonbury’s High St. The present house is 15th Century, but excavations show it is on the site of a 12th century timber building.
 It’s officially scheduled as an Ancient Monument and is one of the places in the town where you can really get a sense of Glastonbury’s history.